-The increase in net investment in capital assets is related to current year debt payments in excess of depreciation.
+The increase in net investment in capital assets for governmental activities is related to current year capital contribution and debt payments in excess of depreciation.

 Financial Analysis of the District (Continued)

 The following schedule provides a summary of the changes in net position of the District and is presented at the government-wide level for comparison purposes.
 It is not intended to be a complete presentation of District-wide financial activity.